-A world-class education, invaluable life experiences, exploring uncharted territory.
-These are just some of the reasons why students dream of going abroad.
+A world-class education, invaluable life experiences, and exploring uncharted territory, are just some of the reasons why students dream of going abroad.
 And one of the key decisions students need to make, of course, is where they want to make these dreams come true.
 You may already know exactly which country you imagine yourself studying in.
 And if you don’t, that’s okay too!
 After all, the world is a huge place and there are hundreds if not thousands of universities to consider.
 How can you narrow your choices down to figure out the right place for you?
-In our How to Decide Where to Study Abroad guide, we walk you through the biggest factors to consider!
+In our How to Decide Where to Study Abroad in 2023 guide, we walk you through the biggest factors to consider!

 1. Figure Out Which Program or School You Want to Study In